kewalaka/blog/content/post/2024/02/avm-resource-interfaces/index.md

  - avm
 ---

-Regardless of whether you are writing AVM modules, or simply using them, it is important to understand the "shared interfaces", as described on the [AVM website](<https://azure.github.io/Azure-Verified-Modules/specs/shared/interfaces/>).
+Regardless of whether you are writing AVM modules, or simply using them, it is useful to understand the "shared interfaces", as described on the [AVM website](<https://azure.github.io/Azure-Verified-Modules/specs/shared/interfaces/>).

-Each module must support the following interfaces if they are supported by the underlying resource:
+Each module must implement the following interfaces if they are supported by the underlying resource:

 ![list of shared interfaces in a module](module_shared_interfaces.png)